Mining engineers plan and direct the engineering aspects of extracting mineral, petroleum and gas resources from the earth.

 - Able to work independently or as part of a team

 - Able to think and act decisively

 Education & Training for a Mining Engineer

 To become a mining engineer you usually have to complete an engineering degree at university with a major in mining or geotechnical engineering.
 To get into these courses you usually need to gain your Senior Secondary Certificate of Education.
 Prerequisite subjects, or assumed knowledge, in one or more of English, mathematics, chemistry and physics are normally required.
-A number of universities in Australia offer degrees in these areas.
 Universities have different prerequisites and some have flexible entry requirements or offer external study.
 Contact the institutions you are interested in for more information.